Designing Privacy-Preserving Visual Perception for Robot Navigation Based on User Privacy Preferences: Design Implication: User-Configurable Distance-to-Resolution Privacy Policy

 Thus, the RGB input resolution should be selected as a function of robot proximity and the user’s desired privacy level.
 Users with stronger privacy sensitivity may prefer the system to switch to lower resolutions already at the middle range, whereas users with less stringent requirements may accept higher resolutions until the close range.
 This design, therefore, enables personalized privacy preservation by adapting the selected RGB resolution to robot proximity during navigation.

-\textit{Discussion:} While Study~1 indicates that modalities such as depth and semantic segmentation are generally perceived as more privacy-preserving than RGB, our system-level instantiation focuses on semantic object-goal navigation based on multi-resolution RGB inputs.
+\textit{Discussion \& Limitation:} While Study~1 indicates that modalities such as depth and semantic segmentation are generally perceived as more privacy-preserving than RGB, our system-level instantiation focuses on semantic object-goal navigation based on multi-resolution RGB inputs.
 Extending user-centered privacy control to depth- or RGB-D-based navigation remains an important direction for future work, particularly given that the privacy-preserving properties of depth may vary with sensor fidelity and the amount of geometric detail retained.
+Although the static images used in Study~2 were sampled from real robot navigation sequences, they cannot fully capture users’ experiences during dynamic interaction; future studies should therefore evaluate privacy preferences through in-person interaction with the robot.

+Participants in both studies were predominantly young adults, which may limit the generalizability of our findings.
+Future work should include more diverse populations across age, cultural background, technological familiarity, and privacy sensitivity.
+The VLM-based evaluation may also be affected by hallucinations and cannot generalize beyond the privacy categories represented in its training data.